CodeByMaxx/portfolio/appointment-planner/README.md

 4. Enter customer details
 5. Confirm the appointment

-Operators can manage the application through a dedicated dashboard.
+Operators can manage services, availability, and appointments through a dedicated dashboard.

-## Screenshots
+The project focuses on practical full-stack development, containerization, cloud deployment, transactional email, and timezone-aware business logic.

+---

 ## Screenshots